 Deep hip rotator overload causes a diffuse deep hip muscle pain, felt centrally in the buttock.

-It is caused by excessive fatigue of one or more of the deep hip external rotators, a set of six small hip muscles that sit underneath the gluteal group (larger hip abductor muscles).
+Deep hip rotator overload is caused by excessive fatigue of one or more of the deep hip external rotators, a set of six small hip muscles that sit underneath the gluteal group (larger hip rotator muscles – your “bum” muscles).

-These small muscles rotate the hip laterally (outwards, referred to as “external rotation”) and assist with hip joint stability.
+These short muscles are external rotators of the hip and assist with hip joint stability.

-Why do deep hip rotators cause so much hip muscle pain?
+Why do deep hip external rotators cause so much hip muscle pain?

 The answer is what makes them vulnerable and so very effective.

 These muscles are short external rotators of the hip, which means they aren’t able to stretch very far by comparison to the longer and larger gluteal muscles.

 Piriformis is the most prone to overload and pain.
 It’s also implicated in some forms of Sciatica.

-As the individual muscle accrues to much fatigue, a response is initiated that results in pain and some muscle shortening (although the shortening is only temporary).
+As the individual deep hip rotator muscle accrues too much fatigue, a reaction within the muscle is initiated that results in deep hip pain and some muscle shortening (although the shortening is only temporary).

 This creates a cycle of hip muscle pain and overload that can last for weeks.